-2nd Lab: Processing JSON files and creating a network object.
+2nd Lab: Creating a network object and understanding its properties.

-Week 4, September 19 and 21: Political Knowledge and the Presidency
+Week 4, September 18 and 20: Political Knowledge and the Presidency

 - Miller, J. M., & Krosnick, J. A. (2000).
 News media impact on the ingredients of presidential evaluations: Politically knowledgeable citizens are guided by a trusted source.
 American Journal of Political Science, 301-315. - Kwak, H., Lee, C., Park, H., & Moon, S. (2010).
 What is Twitter, a social network or a news media?
 Paper presented at the Proceedings of the 19th international conference on World wide web.